 Novak Djokovic Bio And Facts

 Novak Djokovic is one of the top professional male tennis players in the world.
 Originally from Belgrade, Serbia, Djokovic did not pursue any education post-graduation from high school and instead began his tennis career.
 At 13, Djokovic attended the Pilic Academy of Tennis in Germany.
-He continued to play internationally the following year, earning him many titles from the beginning.
-Playing for 19 years already, he has a total of 911 wins.
-Djokovic holds 17 Grand Slam titles, which is the third most set in history for male tennis players.
+He continued to play internationally and has won a record-number of international titles.
+Playing for 20 years already, Djokovic has a total of 1,048 wins and holds 22 Grand Slam titles, which is the most set in history for male tennis players.

 - Education: High School in Belgrade, Serbia

 - Occupation: professional tennis player